zowe/docs-site/docs/user-guide/mvd-using.md

 # Using the Zowe Desktop

-You can use the Zowe&trade; Application Framework to create application plug-ins for the Zowe Desktop.
+You can use the Zowe&trade; Application Framework to create application plugins for the Zowe Desktop.
 For more information, see [Extending the Zowe Application Framework](../extend/extend-desktop/mvd-extendingzlux.md).

 ## Navigating the Zowe Desktop